http://localhost:8081/api/greeting

 Step 4.1: Validation

 Add an operation from the Validation module to the API implementation to ensure that user input is appropriate for the API.
-Our API is very simple, so our testing will be simple.
-We’ll test that the size of the payload is within an acceptable range.
+Your API is very simple, so your testing is also simple.
+You’ll test whether the size of the payload is within an acceptable range.

-Add the Validate size operation to the hello-world
+Add the Validate size operation to the hello-world-app

 project: